AnnalysaTheMinetester/potted_farming/README.md

-# potted_farming
+# Potted Farming

-A new farming method for MineTest
+A new farming method for MineTest, not on the ground, but on nice pots, even inside your house!